dgisolfi/SocketStream/README.md

 ### Running the Server

 After the executable is built the server can be run using the following command `./server <port>`.
 Make sure to pass the program a valid port when booting it up.
+To exit the server press any key.

 ## Client